oversword/super-small-state-machine/README.md

 Get the type of the node

-Get the definition of the node

-#### If the node can be traversed

-Traverse it

-If it cannot be traversed, it is a leaf node
+If the node is not recognised, throw a NodeTypeError

+Call the iterator for all nodes as a transformer

 Call the primary method